Conflux-Chain/conflux-documentation/docs/espace/tutorials/oracle/Pyth/randomNumbers.md

 ---
-sidebar_position: 4
-title: Retrieve Random Numbers
-description: Learn how to Use Pyth Oracle on Conflux eSpace to Retrieve Random Numbers
-keywords:
-  - Hardhat
-  - Smart Contracts
-  - Oracle
 displayed_sidebar: eSpaceSidebar
 ---
 # Retrieve Random Numbers

 This tutorial will guide you through building a project on Conflux eSpace using Hardhat and retrieving random numbers through the Pyth Oracle.